Ed Robinson (American football)

-Edward Robinson III (born December 7, 1970) is a former American football linebacker, playing one season for the Pittsburgh Steelers in the National Football League (NFL).
+Edward Robinson III (born December 7, 1970) is an American former professional football linebacker, playing one season for the Pittsburgh Steelers in the National Football League (NFL).

 Early life and college career

-Ed Robinson was born on December 7, 1970 in DeFuniak Springs, Florida.
+Ed Robinson was born on December 7, 1970, in DeFuniak Springs, Florida.
 He played high school football at Walton High School in DeFuniak Springs.
 He then played in college at Florida, where he was a team captain.

 Professional career

-Robinson went undrafted in the 1994 NFL Draft.
+Robinson went undrafted in the 1994 NFL draft.
 He spent one year in the NFL with the Pittsburgh Steelers, recording 8 solo tackles and one assisted tackle.